 I would say that opening my own music centre is my greatest achievement.
 I started it last year and it is growing step by step.
 The music centre also presents a free cultural event every month to spread awareness of classical music and other cultural matters.
 In addition to that, the music centre provides the biggest music library in Kuwait, providing music researchers in Kuwait with the required books and references to write professional articles and dissertations for the first time.

-I would advise my eighteen year old self to travel and discover the world earlier, read more, practice more and believe in yourself!
+I would advise my 18-year-old self to travel and discover the world earlier, read more, practise more and believe in yourself!

 I am working on the first piano book to be published in Kuwait in the Arabic language.